 Letters for JBLE - Eustis and JBLE - Langley requesting concurrence with these determinations were sent to the USFWS for those species identified in the USFWS IPaC and NOAA Fisheries (Appendix A).
-All correspondence and concurrence received from the USFWS and NOAA Fisheries regarding the DAF's determinations will be provided in the Final EA.
+All correspondence and concurrence received from the USFWS and NOAA Fisheries Service regarding the DAF's determinations are provided in Appendix A.